Exercise: 7 benefits of regular physical activity

 1. Exercise improves your mood.

 Need to blow off some steam after a stressful day?
 A workout at the gym or a brisk 30-minute walk can help you calm down.

 Exercise stimulates various brain chemicals, which may leave you feeling happier and more relaxed than you were before you worked out.
 You’ll also look better and feel better when you exercise regularly, which can boost your confidence and improve your self-esteem.
 Exercise even reduces feelings of depression and anxiety.

 2. Exercise combats chronic diseases.

 Worried about heart disease?
 Hoping to prevent osteoporosis?
-Exercise may be the ticket.
+Regular exercise might be the ticket.

 And there’s more.
 Regular exercise can help you prevent type 2 diabetes, osteoporosis and certain types of cancer.

 3. Exercise helps you manage your weight.

 Want to drop those excess pounds?
 Trade some couch time for walking or other physical activities.